 How do you intend to evaluate the outcome of the project?
 How will you know the proposed project has met the need or opportunity identified in the earlier section?
 How are you going to assess student learning that occurs as a result of your project?
 How persuasive will the data be?

-Proposals should be clear, complete & well organized with the following three sections (in this order):
+Proposals should be clear, complete & well organized with the following two sections (in this order):

 Significant Need or Opportunity